-Remember, you both have an equal say in everything that goes in your budget.
+Remember, you both have an equal say in everything that goes into your budget.

 In addition, you will both have to learn to compromise.
 Your spouse might want item X in the budget but you might not agree item X should be included in the budget or allotted such an amount.

 Before you make a decision, you first need to put yourself in their shoes to understand why they believe they need the item or have that much money put towards something.

 Keep this in mind:

 Your budget will change over time because life is unpredictable.
 Alterations to your education, career, and income will all affect your ever-changing budget.

 How to stick to your monthly budget as a newly married couple